-The October 2023 Notes are exchangeable at the option of the holders at an initial exchange rate of 92.6956 ADSs per \$1 principal amount of 2023 Notes, which is equivalent to an initial exchange price of approximately \$10.79 per ADS.
-Such an initial exchange price represents a premium of approximately 20% to the \$8.99 per ADS closing price on The Nasdaq Global Market on February 13, 2018.
-Upon the exchange of any October 2023 Notes, the Issuer will pay a combination of cash and ADSs at the Issuer's election.
+The October 2023 Notes were exchangeable at the option of the holders at an initial exchange rate of 92.6956 ADSs per \$1 principal amount of October 2023 Notes, which was equivalent to an initial exchange price of approximately \$10.79 per ADS.
+Such an initial exchange price represented a premium of approximately 20% to the \$8.99 per ADS closing price on The Nasdaq Global Market on February 13, 2018.
+Upon the exchange of the October 2023 Notes, the Issuer paid a combination of cash and ADSs at the Issuer's election.

-The Company, at its option, may redeem for cash all of the October 2023 Notes if the last reported sale price (as defined by the indenture) of the ADSs has been at least 130% of the Exchange Price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading-day period ending on, and including, the trading day immediately preceding the date on which the Company provides notice to redeem the October 2023 Notes.
+The Company had the option to redeem for cash all of the October 2023 Notes if the last reported sale price (as defined by the indenture) of the ADSs was at least 130% of the Exchange Price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading-day period ending on, and including, the trading day immediately preceding the date on which the Company provided notice to redeem the October 2023 Notes.